kubernetes/contributor-site/content/en/blog/2024/sig-release-spotlight/sig-release-spotlight.md

 date: 2024-01-15
 slug: sig-release-spotlight-2023
 author: Nitish Kumar
+description: "The Release Special Interest Group (SIG Release), where Kubernetes sharpens its blade with cutting-edge features and bug fixes every 4 months...."
 ---
 The Release Special Interest Group (SIG Release), where Kubernetes sharpens its blade with cutting-edge features and bug fixes every 4 months.
 Have you ever considered how such a big project like Kubernetes manages its timeline so efficiently to release its new version, or how